TypeStrong/typedoc/.github/ISSUE_TEMPLATE/suggestion.md

 ## Problem
 <!--
-    What is making you feel inconvenient without this improvement or feature?
+    What is missing or inconvenient without this improvement or feature?
 -->

 ## Suggestion